Categories: Business

 A comic book revolution from the man that brought Google to Korea

 In 2008, despite an unrivaled dominance over the global internet search scene, Google had barely managed to get a foot in the door to Korea’s online industry.
-The tech giant made its arrival in Korea’s blogging space, through the purchase of TNC (Tatter and Company), company founded by Chang Kim.
+The tech giant made its arrival in Korea’s blogging space, through the purchase of TNC (Tatter and Company), a company founded by Chang Kim.

 Kim had previously developed mobile web strategies at Samsung, working with leading wireless carriers and content providers.
 As the founder and co-organizer of Open Web ’08 he had also been active in drawing global attention to Asia’s web innovations.
 Through founding TNC, Kim then went on to develop a successful blogging platform, with advanced technologies, years ahead of its competitors.